Introduction to CakePHP Interview Questions and Answers

 Below are the most important questions asked in the interview:

-Now, if you are looking for a job which is related to CakePHP then you need to prepare for the 2020 CakePHP Interview Questions.
+Now, if you are looking for a job that is related to CakePHP then you need to prepare for the 2022 CakePHP Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important CakePHP Interview Questions and Answers which will help you get success in your interview.

 Firstly, below is a chart showing the usage of CakePHP between 2011 and 2019.
 You can see the steady increase in usage of CakePHP over the years.
 This shows that the development platform has gained its set of fans that prefer it for the simplicity of use in developing their websites.